 - Coronavirus Bulletin: Resources for Leading During the Crisis

-Medicare and Medicaid have temporarily expanced coverage of telemedicine services to respond to COVID-19
+Medicare and Medicaid have temporarily expanded coverage of telemedicine services to respond to COVID-19

 Telemedicine - If you do not have health insurance or your provider does not offer a telephone provider option, you make want to check out Elite Benefits Telemedicine:

-Register for Elite Telemedicine for only $10/mo. and speak with a board certified doctor within minutes!
-Instead of waiting for an appointment, or going to the physicians office, speak with a doctor and get a prescription sent to local pharmacy if needed... all from the comfort of your home.
-Go to http://www.yourelitebenefits.com/ and choose 1,3 or all six benefits.
+Register for Elite Telemedicine for only $10/mo. and speak with a board certified doctor within minutes.
+Visit http://www.yourelitebenefits.com/ and choose 1,3 or all six benefits.
 Click the "join" button on the Bronze, Silver or Gold tab and use CONIFER as the access code. and enjoy the convenience and $$$ savings of Elite Benefits!
 Contact Conifer Chamber Member Mark Brake with Elite Benefits for more information.

 Unemployment benefits/Employment Opportunities